Organisational structure

 The DBC is responsible for supporting the RTA’s business systems, standard operating environments and applications, as well as maintaining records, and providing business intelligence to facilitate strategic direction and good decision making.

-The People & Culture division partners with and supports the business to help drive a high performing, values-focused culture through the fundamental services of Communication & Education, Human Resource Services, Learning & Organisational Development and Change Management.
+The People and Culture division partners with and supports the business to help drive a high performing, values-focused culture through the fundamental services of Communication and Education, Human Resource Services, Learning and Organisational Development and Stakeholder Engagement.

 Customer Experience (CX)